A Little About The Recipe: Sweet and Sour Cauliflower and Tomato

 I Recommend This For: Sweet and Sour Cauliflower and Tomato

 This is primarily a paleo dish.
 The carbs are too high for keto and Atkins’ Induction.
 Even with tweaking, it is difficult to reduce the net carb level to anything even remotely suitable for a keto side dish.
+It also contains white vinegar, and without this addition the ‘sour’ flavouring would not be possible which leaves out its inclusion from an whole30 diet as well.
 Therefore, I don’t recommend it for these particular diets.

 Atkins’ Maintenance could possibly squeeze it in one day with a pure meat main dish like Juicy-licious Pork Roast or A Juicy and Tender Beef Roast.
 Still, I would recommend careful planning for the rest of the day.